Snorkeller swimming above a vibrant coral garden on the outer Great Barrier Reef — clear turquoise water, branching corals, and tropical fish

 All diving equipment (BCD, regulator, tank, wetsuit)Additional dives beyond inclusions (payable on board)

-Introductory dive with instructor (1 dive) Nitrox fills (if available, payable on board)
+One introductory dive with instructor (extra dives at cost)Nitrox fills (if available, payable on board)

-Buffet lunch, morning/afternoon teaPersonal expenses and tips
+Buffet lunch, morning & afternoon teaPersonal expenses and crew tips

-Reef presentation and marine biologist briefingTravel insurance
+Reef presentation and marine biologist briefingTravel insurance (recommended for all divers)

-Environmental Management Charge (reef tax)
+Environmental Management Charge (reef tax) — $8.50 pp/dayDAN-AP dive accident insurance (recommended)

 Good to Know

-What to Bring
+What to bring

-Sunscreen (reef-safe, zinc-based), sunglasses, hat, towel, swimwear worn under clothes, a light change of clothes for the return journey, and any personal medications.
+Reef-safe (zinc-based, oxybenzone-free) sunscreen, sunglasses, hat, towel, swimwear worn under clothes, a light change of clothes for the return journey, and any personal medications.
 A waterproof phone case is recommended for photos.
 Lockers are available on board for valuables.

-Health & Safety
+Health & safety

-Stinger Season
+Stinger season

-Weather & Cancellation
+Weather & cancellation

 Reef trips operate in most conditions but may be cancelled or modified in severe weather.
 If the operator cancels due to weather, you'll receive a full refund or reschedule.
 Our standard cancellation policy applies: free cancellation up to 48 hours before departure.